Quitch/Queller-AI/README.md

 I am currently focused on the AI's 1v1 game on single planets.

-Things I want to do:
+THINGS I WANT TO ACHIEVE

 Opening builds aligned with real players

 Unit mixes suited to current balance

 More aggressive early play

-Platoon and squad sizes better suited to the units contained within them Faster expansion on empty planets
+Platoon and squad sizes better suited to the units contained within them

+Faster expansion on empty planets

-Much greater use of teleporters to move around Scouting units which can also punish lone fabbers Avoiding losing games through premature orbital Overhaul of naval play
+Much greater use of teleporters to move around

+Scouting units which can also punish lone fabbers

+Avoiding losing games through premature orbital

+Overhaul of naval play

 Targeting lone fabbers more aggressively

 Using bombers more appropriately

-Changing of strategies according to planet size Changing of strategies according to player density Some of these might prove impossible given the tooling available, only time will tell.
+Changing of strategies according to planet size

+Changing of strategies according to player density

+Some of these might prove impossible given the tooling available, only time will tell.